 A student who desires to make a change in his or her schedule may do so during the first week of a semester.
 Add/Drop forms are available online and in the office.
-They must be completed by the student requesting the change.
+They must be completed by the student requesting the change and given to the Registrar by 5pm on Friday at the end of Add/Drop week.
 Dropped courses during this period do not appear on transcripts.
+Students adding a course after the start of first week classes by special permission are still responsible for missed attendance and assignments.

 Students are cautioned to consider their decisions carefully before requesting a course change as there is no guarantee that a class dropped may be re-added if the student changes his or her mind after the class has been dropped.
+Students should learn any effect on financial aid before dropping a course.